Shane Jones: Leadership contest and resignation

 David Shearer resigned the Labour leadership in August 2013.
 Jones was the second MP to declare his candidacy, following Shearer's former deputy leader Grant Robertson.
 The pair would be joined by the party's economic development spokesperson David Cunliffe, who secured sufficient support from party delegates to win the leadership.
 Jones later said his candidacy was to honour Labour stalwart Parekura Horomia who had died earlier that year.
 Jones won the votes of seven out of 34 caucus colleagues and a minority of members' and affiliated unions' votes.
 Crucially, he did not have the support of senior Māori Labour MPs Nanaia Mahuta and Louisa Wall.
+Ten years later, The Spinoff founder Duncan Grieve would write Jones' candidacy was less an "expectation of success than [a] signal he felt his banishment had ended."

 On 22 April 2014, Jones announced his intention to step down as a Labour Party MP, leaving at the end of May.
 He was appointed to the newly created role of Pacific Economic Ambassador by Foreign Affairs Minister Murray McCully.
 Kelvin Davis succeeded him as Labour list MP.